 The external load results in an internal load that may vary between or within players because of player characteristics (training status, age, posture, etc.) and environmental factors (weather, surface, opponents).
-Therefore, the external load must always be analyzed in relation to the individual players’ internal load which can be measured via heart rate or the rating of perceived exertion (RPE).
+Therefore, the external load must always be analysed in relation to the individual players’ internal load which can be measured via heart rate or the rating of perceived exertion (RPE).

 Finally, the internal load determines the training outcome that needs to be evaluated in relation to the training goals to assess the training program effectiveness.
 Examples of training outcome indicators are (sub)maximal running tests, jump tests, well-being questionnaires, injuries, and pain reports.

-Figure 1.
 Theoretical framework of the training process (Impellizzeri, Marcora & Coutts, 2019) (*2)

 To summarize, the first step in the monitoring process is to describe the performance determinants and the corresponding training program.
 For this, a wealth of indicators can be collected (systematically), that can be structured into external and internal load, player and environmental factors and the training outcome.
 However, by just describing these indicators and only looking to what happened, the impact of monitoring and its value may be rather low.
 Therefore, additional steps need to be followed to increase the value of monitoring for the training process and success of your team/athlete(s).